AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When Is a Car Declared a Total Loss?

 A total loss is when a vehicle’s repairs would cost more than the state’s threshold.
 In Arkansas, if the repairs cost more than 70 percent of the car’s actual market value, it’s declared a total loss.
-You’ll receive the car’s actual market value or what you paid for it if you have gap coverage, which accounts for depreciation.
+You’ll receive the car’s actual market value or the remainder of the loan minus any deductible if you have gap coverage, which accounts for depreciation.

 Contact Information